Late Arrival Information

 Request Process

-• If graduate student, get approval from Department Chair/Graduate Program Director/Graduate Program Coordinator prior to submitting Online Late Arrival form.
+• If graduate student, student should get approval from Department Chair/Graduate Program Director/Graduate Program Coordinator prior to submitting Online Late Arrival form.

 • If study abroad student, get permission from Study Abroad and Global Engagement prior to submitting Online Late Arrival form.